Analysts Pessimistic About Breakthroughs at Upcoming US-China Trade Talks

 Cutting dependence on China

-Chiu estimated that the U.S. economy would have had grown more than 8.6% year-on-year in the second quarter if the United States had its dependence of imported goods to fill domestic demand.
+Chiu estimated that the U.S. economy would have had grown more than 8.6% year-on-year in the second quarter if the American manufacturing sector were self-sufficient to fill domestic demand.

 The U.S. economy instead grew only 2.1% year-on-year in the second quarter as a result of deficits in goods, that is, the country’s imports far exceeded exports, according to Chiu.